MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/network-topology-and-connectivity.md

 ---
 title: Enterprise-scale network topology and connectivity considerations for Azure App Service
-description: <<Describe how this landing zone accelerator can improve network topology and connectivity of App Service.>>
+description: Learn about design considerations and recommendations for network topology and connectivity in the Azure App Service landing zone accelerator
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 03/23/2022